FinPress/finpress-develop/tests/phpunit/data/html5lib-tests/README.md

 # html5lib-tests

-This directory contains a third-party test suite used for testing the WordPress HTML API.
+This directory contains a third-party test suite used for testing the FinPress HTML API.

 `html5lib-tests` can be found on GitHub at [html5lib/html5lib-tests](https://github.com/html5lib/html5lib-tests).